adobe/helix-home/getting-started-2.0.md

 # Beginner's Tutorial
-This guide helps you get started with Helix with very little effort, then progressively discover more features as you need them.
+This guide helps you get started with Helix Pages with very little effort, then progressively discover more features as you need them.

 ## Step 1: Publish your content (look ma, no hands!)